harshakp06/kubernetes-devops-security/README.md

 dependency-check-jenkins-plugin -

-Sonar - Sonarcloud and Sonarcloud ToDo for the sonar code analysis
+Sonar - Sonarcloud and Sonarcloud ToDo for the sonar code analysis  - pull and run sonarcube docker image on 9000 port -